It all started with Blair Waldorf.

 2. Opaque Tights

 Although it might be tempting to load up on inexpensive pairs, when it comes to opaque tights, I actually recommend a mid-priced name brand or department store pair.
+(I linked two pairs from Hue on Amazon above -- they make great tights.)
 Nothing cheapens the look of an outfit quite like a pair of snarled, pilled, or awkwardly see-through tights!

 - Wear a colored pair of opaque tights with an A-line little black dress, layered over a button-up dress shirt.
 Finish with a pair of knee-high riding boots and a (#9) long statement necklace.